saadgroup/PyModPDE/README.md

 <br/>
 <img src="https://latex.codecogs.com/svg.latex?\delta_{t}u&plus;\delta_{x}u&space;&plus;&space;&plus;\delta_{xx}u&space;&plus;\ldots&space;=0" title="\delta_{t}u+\delta_{x}u + +\delta_{xx}u +\ldots =0" />
 <br/>
-MOIRA computes the amplification factor of the finite difference scheme and also returns the the modified equation in the form
+PyModPDE computes the amplification factor of the finite difference scheme and also returns the the modified equation in the form
 <br/>
 <img src="https://latex.codecogs.com/svg.latex?u_{t}=a_{1}u_{x}&plus;a_{2}u_{xx}&plus;a_{3}u_{xxx}&plus;\cdots=\sum_1^P&space;a_{n}\frac{\partial^{n}u}{\partial&space;x^{n}}." title="u_{t}=a_{1}u_{x}+a_{2}u_{xx}+a_{3}u_{xxx}+\cdots=\sum_n=1^P a_{n}\frac{\partial^{n}u}{\partial x^{n}}." />
 <br/>
 where, in general, there are inifinitely more terms in the modified equation compared to the original PDE (P > M).

 # Usage
-To use MOIRA, one has to instantiate a first order time dependent differential equation object by calling its constructor that has the following signature
+To use PyModPDE, one has to instantiate a first order time dependent differential equation object by calling its constructor that has the following signature
 ```Python
 DifferentialEquation(dependentVar,independentVars,indices=[i, j, k], timeIndex=n)
 ```